dmdorman/Untitled-TTRPG/Rules.md

 Defense - In addition to Health characters also have defenses.
 This is is how much is subtracted from each incoming damage roll.
 Each time defense successfully subtracts damage it decreases in amount by 1.

+Temporary Defense - Defense that will fade at 1 point per minute until 0.

 Building Your Roster

 The first thing to decide in UnT character creation is how many characters you will control.
 The GM may impose some minimum or maximum number of characters.